steven-wolfman/haskell-prairielearn/haskell-grader/README.md

 and `FAIL` or `Failed` strings must be exactly as written (e.g., no \"(1 point):\" or \"ok\" allowed).
 (As written now, an \"OK\" overrides a
 \"FAIL\"/\"Failed\" if both occured on the same line.)
-Point numbers can only be digits and are in base 10, regardless of leading 0s.
+Point numbers can only be digits and are in base 10, regardless of leading 0s.)

 ***All* tests should be in a group.** Tests not in a group *are* in a group with an empty name, and there is no way to end a group except to start another.
 (That also implies that groups cannot be nested.)
+Indeed, in the case that a test produces an error, the framework relies on finding an `=G=` code before the failure occurs to determine that testing got started.

-For reference, here\'s the most relevant source code:
+For reference, here\'s the most relevant source code (TODO: out of date: `=E=`):

 ``` python
 propPass = re.match(" *=[RP]= (.*) \(([0-9]+) points\): .*OK.*",line)